Tuberous breast surgery is technically challenging and is associated with specific risks. These risks include but are not limited to the following:

 Change in nipple & breast sensation:

 Although rare, your breast and nipple sensation may increase or decrease after breast implant surgery.
-The risk of decreased nipple sensation is though to be somewhat higher with use of the peri-areolar incision (around the pigmented part of the nipple-areolar complex).
+The risk of decreased nipple sensation is thought to be somewhat higher with use of the peri-areolar incision (around the pigmented part of the nipple-areolar complex).
 It is unclear if the risk of a change in sensation is higher with tuberous breasts.

 Breast implants are man-made devices, and will wear out with time.
 Nonetheless, it is not necessary to have your implants routinely replaced at ten or fifteen years after surgery if there are no active issues.
 You should keep in mind however that the risk of implant rupture does increase after approximately ten years.